 Design of foundations for offshore wind applications

-- Introduction to Origami Structures (Outreach activity for grade 7 to 10 students)
+- Introduction to Engineering and Origami Structures (Outreach workshop designed for grade 8 to 10 pupils)

 Department role and responsibilities